wpernath/ocpdev-book/chapter4/Chapter 4- CI with Tekton Pipelines.md

 We are just missing the `kustomize` task.
 We'll create one later.
 We first want to take care of the rest of the tasks.

-Wait—what is the difference between a task and a ClusterTask?
+Wait — what is the difference between a task and a ClusterTask?
 The answer is easy: A ClusterTask is available globally in all projects, whereas a task is available only locally per project and must be installed into each project, where you want to use it.

 ### Analyzing the necessary tasks
 If you want to have a look at the structure of a task, you can easily do so by executing the following command: